 The Bible is the only true Word of God.
 Therefore, it is our duty to work diligently to conform our lives to the standard of the Bible.
-This is the process of sanctification.
-We must work at "Cleansing out the old leaven that you may be a new lump, as you really are unleavened.
+This is the process referred to as sanctification.
+Being remade into the image of Christ as we mature spiritually.
+Paul instructs us, that we must work at "Cleaning out the old leaven, so that you may be a new lump, as you really are unleavened.
 For Christ, our Passover lamb, has been sacrificed."
 (1 Corinthians 5:7) Time studying the Bible every morning before starting the day helps one to "put on the new self, which is being renewed in knowledge after the image of its creator."
-(Colossians 3:10) This is why Paul begins with "Do not be conformed to this world, but be transformed by the renewal of your mind."
+(Colossians 3:10) This is why Paul begins verse 2 with "Do not be conformed to this world, but be transformed by the renewal of your mind."
 How?
+How can we transform our minds?

 How does one renew their mind?
-Read with me the second half of verse 2, "By testing you may discern what is the will of God, what is good and acceptable and perfect."
-With the renewing of one's mind by prayer and studying the Bible comes the ability to discern the "will of God."
+Reading the second half of verse 2 we find the answer, "By testing you may discern what is the will of God, what is good and acceptable and perfect."
+With the renewing of one's mind by prayer and studying the Bible comes spiritual wisdom and the ability to "discern what is the will of God."